-The State of California funds community legal services providers who can assist those interested in consulting with an immigration attorney to explore other potential immigration relief.
+The State of California funds community legal services providers who can assist those interested in consulting with an immigration attorney or accredited representative to explore other potential immigration relief.

 The California Attorney General has issued a consumer alert advising individuals to be careful who they consult with on immigration matters.
 Only licensed attorneys and accredited representatives can give legal advice.